Half-plane non-coexistence without FKG: Introduction

 \subsection{Organization of the paper}

 We start by proving \Cref{thm:main2} in Section~\ref{sec:thm1.1}.
 We then turn to applications: Section~\ref{sec:rc} contains our results on the $q<1$ random-cluster model, and Section~\ref{sec:odd} treats the uniform odd subgraph.
-In Section~\ref{sec:conclusion} we make some concluding remarks and mention some open problems. \Cref{sec:appendix} contains an alternative proof of a variant of one of our technical lemmas (the absence of tenuous infinite clusters).
+In Section~\ref{sec:conclusion} we describe several open problems and pathological examples in the full plane. \Cref{sec:appendix} contains an alternative proof of a variant of one of our technical lemmas (the absence of tenuous infinite clusters).